jjbergman/iliaslatina/IL-translation.md

 773 The enemy ran rampant all over the place.

-774 Asius fell by the hand of Idomeneus; Hector killed fierce Amphimachus, and Alcathous, Anchises' son-in-law, also met his end, slain by the sword of the noble leader Rhytieus.
+774 Asius fell at the hands of Idomeneus; Hector killed fierce Amphimachus, and Alcathous, Anchises' son-in-law, also met his end, slain by the sword of the noble leader Rhytieus.

-777 Then fiery Deiphobus struck Ascalaphus with his spear and he drowned in the sea.
+777 Then fiery Deiphobus struck Ascalaphus with his spear and he drowned.

-779 Hector felt rage in his heart and fought ferociously across the battle.
+779 Hector felt rage in his heart and fought ferociously.
 Great Ajax threw a massive rock which struck him and knocked him to the ground.

 782 The Trojan soldiers ran to him and soaked the young man's wounds in the Xanthus river while he vomited blood. @(does he vomit into the river or do they soak him in the river)

 784 Then they returned again to the fight; there is a great amount of bloodshed on both sides and the ground ran red with blood.

-786 Polydamas powerfully struck down Prothoenor, Telamonian Ajax killed Archelochus Antenorides, and Acamas felled Promachus the Boeotian, but in turn was laid low by the hand of savage Peneleus.
+786 Polydamas struck down Prothoenor with a powerful blow, Telamonian Ajax killed Archelochus Antenorides, and Acamas felled Promachus the Boeotian, but in turn was laid low by the hand of savage Peneleus.

 789 The Priamian soldiers fell back, but then came back stronger and redoubled their efforts in the war with the Achaeans, forcing the Pelopeian soldiers to flee.